falpi/osb-jwt-provider/README.md

 `JWT_IDENTITY_ASSERTION`      | Must contain a javascript text that returns the identity of the jwt token according to the specifications of the IDP used.
 It must return a String object.
 `VALIDATION_ASSERTION`        | May contain a javascript text that must validate or reject the authentication request according to arbitrary criteria defined by the user.
 If present, it must return a Boolean object.
 `DEBUGGING_ASSERTION`         | May contain a javascript text that is used to filter log messages with TRACE or DEBUG level according to arbitrary criteria defined by the user.
 This can be useful to reduce log messages and analyze specific requests.
 If present, it must return a Boolean object.
 `KERBEROS_CONFIGURATION`      | May contain text that defines the configuration for outgoing Kerberos calls.
 Must follow the standard "krb5.conf" file format (https://web.mit.edu/kerberos/krb5-1.12/doc/admin/conf_files/krb5_conf.html).
-Note that at least under the Windows operating system, often no configuration is necessary.
+Note that at least under the Windows operating system, often no configuration is necessary.<br/>

+(*) The path to a resource is constructed as follows: `project-name/root-folder/.../parent-folder/resource-name`.<br/>
+If a resource is located directly under a project, the path is constructed as follows: `project-name/resource-name`.<br/>
+For more information on OSB resources follow this [link](https://docs.oracle.com/cd/E23943_01/admin.1111/e15867/project_explorer.htm#OSBAG822)<br/>

+Below is a screenshot of the available parameters populated with sample values.<br/>
 <p align="center"><img src="https://github.com/user-attachments/assets/fb5b2ba8-d923-49af-916b-0126d80ad10a" /></p>

 ## Substitution Variables